 3.5 Keep content style concise

-The style of your content must be aligned with brand's editorial guidelines.
+The style of your content must be aligned with the brand's editorial guidelines.
 No, it doesn't mean you have to write the whole book of guidelines; companies often have these guidelines stored somewhere and completely ignored.
 What's really important is to identify the voice and style that are truly yours and keep to them when creating content, marketing materials, videos, etc.

 For example, here's an excerpt from Don Perignon wine description: